alexxcons/alexxcons.github.io/_posts/2020-06-08-thunar-GtkAction-and-a-big-mess.md

 ### Let's Start Hacking

 I started to do some coding .. first I created a new widget [thunar-menu](https://gitlab.xfce.org/xfce/thunar/-/blob/master/thunar/thunar-menu.c) which internally is a [gtk-menu](https://developer.gnome.org/gtk3/stable/GtkMenu.html), and moved menu-item creation and the related actions for copy/cut/paste/delete/move_to_trash there to have them at some central place, so they can be reused by different menus.
-I as well moved the actions from `thunar-launcher` to `thunar-menu` (I guess the original intention of the launcher was, to actually launch thing, not to manage menu-items) and replaced separate action classes in favour of methods inside `thunar-menu`.
+I as well moved the actions from `thunar-launcher` to `thunar-menu` (I guess the original intention of the launcher was, to actually launch things, not to manage menu-items) and replaced separate action classes in favour of methods inside `thunar-menu`.

 Meanwhile the location-button-menu and the context-menu, which I used for testing, were populated with some items again.